Common Car Accident Types

 Distracted driving often causes such catastrophic accidents.
 Speeding or reckless drivers are also often to blame.
 That's why it's important to contact an attorney immediately to investigate the cause of your accident.

 SUVs and pickup trucks and other large vehicles are popular throughout Central Pennsylvania.
-That’s why it might come as no surprise that light trucks, vans and sport utility vehicles comprised nearly 24 percent of all fatal accidents in 2013, according to PennDOT statistics.
-Accidents involving heavy trucks in 2013 were the second highest since 2009, but the totals for deadly crashes have stayed consistent over the past several years.
+That's why it might come as no surprise that light trucks, vans and sport utility vehicles comprise a huge percentage of serious and fatal accidents.
 In some cases, larger vehicles are top-heavy and prone to rolling over.
 A comprehensive investigation often is necessary to determine any possible contributing factors.
 A defective vehicle design or faulty tires may have played a role in the crash, which may be grounds for a product liability lawsuit.

 In some cases, occupants of small passenger cars might suffer catastrophic or fatal injuries in crashes with a sport utility vehicle (SUV), pickup truck or another large vehicle.
 Injuries sustained by the driver of the car can also often be severe or even life threatening in certain cases.

 By law in Pennsylvania, all drivers must purchase car insurance in order to legally drive on the road.
-Even so, some drivers flaunt such rules and regulations and refuse to purchase auto insurance like other law-abiding drivers.
-It’s estimated that about 6.5 percent of the drivers in Pennsylvania carry no insurance.
+Even so, some drivers flout such rules and regulations and refuse to purchase auto insurance like other law-abiding drivers.

 If you've been in an accident with an uninsured driver - or underinsured driver - you have several legal options available to you.
 One of them includes filing a lawsuit against the driver that caused your accident.
 You might also be able to file a claim with your own insurance company.